deathworlders/online/content/book/deathworlders/chapter-22-warhorse/pt3-third-year.md

 Adam's technicians were Senior Airman Raymond Doyle and Petty Officer Dean Hargreaves, USAF and Royal Navy respectively.
-That was a pattern repeated across the whole SOR – one tech from the operator's parent service, and the other from somewhere else.
+That was a pattern repeated across the whole SOR---one tech from the operator's parent service, and the other from somewhere else.
 It seemed to work well.

 Doyle was the more meticulous of the two when it came to interpersonal